MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 The above is only one possible scenario as example.
 The design of the custom log system needs to be done by developers for different scenarios.
 In this part, there will only be a few tips about how to design a such kind of custom log:

-1. For both WorkerRole and WebRole, please check previous part The way to add custom log to save custom trace log into Application Insights.
+1. For both WorkerRole and WebRole, please check previous part.
+The way to add custom log to save custom trace log into Application Insights.
 It’s recommended to save trace log at every process start step.
 For example, in the above example scenario, it’s possible to add trace log at following points when:

     - the WebRole receives the request
     - the WebRole starts to build communication with SQL server
     - the WebRole receives the data returned by SQL server and starts generating the webpage
     - the WebRole generates the webpage and returns it to user

-2. If the main process is an application in WorkerRole, please check previous part The way to record the function of WorkerRole application as request to add custom correlation ID into custom request record and exception record.
+2. If the main process is an application in WorkerRole, please check previous part.
+The way to record the function of WorkerRole application as request to add custom correlation ID into custom request record and exception record.

 Once the system is online, user can check the requests in the Performance page of Application Insights and focus on the request durations by following: